lfabbri98/JAMK-simulator/README.md

 After the simulation (it can require much time, depending on your input paramters) a plot of JMAK kinetic is saved into the folder *Outputs* with also some screenshots of the matrix, taken during the execution.

+Since simulation depends on parameters, some unusual combination of them might lead to meaningless results.
+In that case the program warns the user that fitting procedure could not be performed.
+The solution to this is to restart simulation with better parameters.
+Some generale guidelines for choice of parameters are:

+- Avoid too small matrices, mostly if matrix is too small with respect other parameters.
+For example N=25, n=2, J=10, R=20 will surely lead to an error.
+Common parameters are for instance N=100, n=2, J=5, R=3.

+- Avoid in general too high J or R because they are not representative of reality.

+- High N for 3D simulation is okay but computational times are much greater than 2D case.

 ## Outputs

 Output plots are created with library *matplotlib* and two functions are dedicated to